vueuse/vue-chemistry/README.md

 log(c) // it's 4!
 ```

-### Emmmm, but how it works?
+### Cool, but how it works?

 It's basicity converting the function's arguments to accept the `Ref` in Vue and wrapper the result with `computed`.
 This makes it automatically collects dependency sources and re-evaluate when the sources get changed.
-Also note that the `ComputedRef` is also a `Ref` so the operations are chainable!
+Note that the `ComputedRef` is also a `Ref` so the operations are chainable!

-An example comparsion:
+An example for comparsion:

 ```ts
 // procedural function